spirit-code/spirit/README.md

 Installation Instructions <a name="Installation"></a>
 -----------------------------------------------------

->The following assumes you are in the MonoSpin root directory.
+>The following assumes you are in the Spirit root directory.

 Please be aware that our CMake scripts are written for our use cases and you may need to adapt some paths and options in the Root CMakeLists.txt, specifically: